Exhibit One: Time Tunnel

 Pavilion: Drums From the Circle City

-Starting May 11, 2013 Rhythm!
-Discovery Center is presenting a new exhibit that showcases the importance of percussion and manufacturing in Indianapolis at the turn of the 20th Century.
-Drums From the Circle City: The Leedy Drum Company from 1895-1930 is an interactive exhibit that will discuss the beginnings of the Leedy Drum Company from a small apartment, to the Cyclorama building on the Circle, and finally moving to an 80,000 square foot manufacturing facility in the Fountain Square area – becoming the “World’s Largest Drum Company.”
+As a homage to Indianapolis’ rich history, Rhythm!
+Discovery Center is featuring an exhibit exploring the importance of percussion and manufacturing in Indianapolis at the turn of the 20th Century.
+Drums From the Circle City: The Leedy Drum Company from 1895-1930 is an interactive exhibit that discusses the beginnings of the Leedy Drum Company from a small apartment, to the Cyclorama building on the Circle, and finally moving to an 80,000 square foot manufacturing facility in the Fountain Square area – becoming the “World’s Largest Drum Company.”
 The importance of the Leedy Drum Company extends beyond its Indianapolis roots.
 Ulysses G. Leedy, the founder of the company, created many innovations that still drive the percussion industry today, including the white pearl drum finish, the snare strainer and the invention of the Vibraphone.

 Collection Wall Temporary Display: Drumsets & More